skip to Main Content

 d) Willingness

 Ultimately, it’s up to the will-writer to choose who their executor should be.
-If you’re unsure who your estate’s executor should be, contact an experienced estate lawyer today.
+If you’re unsure who to appoint, contact an experienced estate lawyer today.
 We can help you to pick someone who will properly administer your estate.

 Have a question about this topic or a different legal topic?
 Contact us for a free consultation.
 Reach us via phone at 250-888-0002, or via email at info@leaguelaw.com.